Are you looking for a great Chili Powder Recipe that doesn't use a lot of fancy ingredients? I've got one for you right here.

 Chili Powder is very similar to other seasoning blends, like taco seasoning and fajita seasoning, but these blends have obvious differences.
 Chili powder is made mostly of chilis, and taco seasoning often has chili powder as one of its ingredients.
 Since they are similar, they are interchangeable to a point, but each has its special flavor.

-It's great on so many things -- we taste-tested these mixtures on popcorn and brown rice, veggies, and salads.
-While we were working on finding "the winner", my boys and my husband had a great time sampling the options while we were moving a "new to us" trundle bed into our boys' room.
+It’s great on so many things — we taste-tested these mixtures on popcorn and brown rice, veggies, and salads.
+While we were working on finding “the winner”, my boys and my husband had a great time sampling the options while we were moving a “new to us” trundle bed into our boys’ room.

-You should have seen my kitchen after doing all of these taste tests --little containers of rice with chili powder on top and popcorn is just about everywhere :).
+You should have seen my kitchen after doing all of these taste tests –little containers of rice with chili powder on top and popcorn is just about everywhere :).
 I had my sons help me with the blending and measuring so things are a bit more messy than usual.

 It's hard not to have a mess in a whole food kitchen, isn't it?

-And in case you are wondering where I buy my spices, right now I buy a lot from this company in bulk (I think the have superior flavor and fragrance) but check my Resources Page for more options.
+And in case you are wondering where I buy my spices, right now I buy a lot from this company in bulk (I think they have superior flavor and fragrance) but check my Resources Page for more options.

 So now you have another great homemade seasoning blend to add to your frugal pantry arsenal.